cchudzicki-ocw-testing/11-350-spring-2023/content/pages/sessions-13.md

 ## Session 2: ECON 1–2 Green buildings: economic rationale and analytical tools \[Siqi Zheng\]

-How the market may work: The business case for green buildings
+How the market may work: The business case for green buildings:

 - Triple bottom lines: Developers, owners, tenants
 - Building asset cash-flows and risk: hypothetical and Rockville pro forma
 - Life cycle cost-benefit analysis: impacts of greenness on pro forma by stakeholders

-How the market may fail: Market failure and correction (1): Information asymmetry
+How the market may fail: Market failure and correction (1): Information asymmetry:

 - Information asymmetry and adverse selection
 - Green building certificates